Boeing South Carolina: Final assembly site

 In addition to the new final assembly building and existing aft fuselage production, midbody assembly and Dreamlifter operations buildings, Boeing also opened a delivery center at the site in November 2011.
 The center contains office space and conference rooms to meet with customers buying new planes, along with two jet bridges.
 A 360000 sqft two-bay paint facility was added in 2016, allowing Dreamliners to be painted on site, instead of being flown elsewhere.

 The first 787−10 was rolled out on February 17, 2017, and was considered a major achievement for the South Carolina factory, as it would be the first Boeing airliner variant assembled exclusively there.
 The Everett plant was unable to build the −10 because the mid-fuselage sections are too large to fit inside the Dreamlifter.

 Undertaking drastic cost-cutting measures in the wake of the COVID-19 pandemic and its resulting impact on aviation, Boeing announced on October 1, 2020, that it would consolidate all of its 787 assembly at the South Carolina factory.
 The move was completed in February 2021.
+A second assembly line at the factory was opened in 2024 and a third is planned to be added in 2028 once a 1.2 e6sqft expansion is completed.